 Conclusion

 There is only so much you can learn about B2B Integration.
-It’s because of the immense scope it has and the areas it covers.
+It’s because of the immense scope and the areas it covers.
 It’s no longer limited to a company type, domain, location, or size and is ever-evolving to include newer technologies and protocols.

 This guide served to explain a brief history of this B2B integration, what different technologies are used for it, and how they evolved.
-We also saw how organizations tackle B2B integration and how approaching professionals who deliver integration capabilities is recommended than building an integration in-house.
+We also saw how organizations tackle B2B integration and how approaching professionals who deliver integration capabilities is recommended rather than building an integration in-house.

 And most importantly, we saw how we can make B2B integration drive huge benefits for the organization by adopting SIAM and ITIL 4 methodologies.